Die Hard: Influence on the film industry

-Cultural impact
+Cultural influence

 In 2017, Die Hard was selected by the United States Library of Congress to be preserved in the National Film Registry for being "culturally, historically, or aesthetically significant".
 In July 2007, Bruce Willis donated the undershirt worn in the film to the National Museum of American History at the Smithsonian Institution.
-The blood and sweat-stained vest is considered iconic, an emblem of McClane's difference from archetypal, invincible heroes.
+The blood and sweat-stained shirt is considered iconic, an emblem of McClane's difference from archetypal, invincible heroes.
 Fox Plaza has become a popular tourist attraction, although the building itself cannot be toured.
 A floor used for filming became Ronald Reagan's office.
-When his head of staff toured the under-construction area, it was littered with broken glass and bullet casings.
+When his head of staff toured the under-construction area, it was littered with broken glass and cartridge cases.
 A giant mural depicting McClane's crawl through a Nakatomi Plaza vent was erected at the Fox Studio lot in Century City to celebrate the film's 25th anniversary in 2013.

 One of the most influential films of the 1980s, Die Hard served as the blueprint for action films that came after, especially throughout the 1990s.
 The term "Die Hard on/in a..." has become shorthand to describe a lone, everyman hero who must overcome an overwhelming opposing force in a relatively small and confined location.
-Examples include: Under Siege (1992, "Die Hard on a battleship"); Cliffhanger (1993, "Die Hard on a mountain"); Speed (1994, "Die Hard on a bus"); and Air Force One (1997, "Die Hard on a plane").
+Examples include: Under Siege (1992, "Die Hard on a battleship"); Cliffhanger (1993, "Die Hard on a mountain"); Speed (1994, "Die Hard on a bus"); and Con Air or Air Force One (1997, "Die Hard on a plane").
 Willis himself recalled being pitched a film that was "Die Hard in a skyscraper".
 He said he was sure it had already been done.
 It was not until the 1996 action-thriller film The Rock ("Die Hard on Alcatraz Island"), that the tone of action films changed significantly, and the increasing use of CGI effects allowed films to move beyond the limitations of real locations and practical stunts.
 Writing for The Guardian in 2018, Scott Tobias observed that none of these later films readily captured the complete effectiveness of the Die Hard story.